alandpearson/elster_reader/README.md

 The code itself will print to to the serial just when it successfully decodes a reading.

-Setting this up for the first time, turn I recommend enabling DEBUG.
+Setting this up for the first time, then I recommend enabling DEBUG.
 You are looking to see that you receive 328 bytes of information.
 The code will tell you how many it has received.
 You are looking to see that if there are a lot of errors (or garbage) align your IR LED better and maybe reduce / increase the gain.
 Avoid light leakage and try and seal the IR LED to the case to avoid this (including reflections).